Ashley Hickson-Lovence: Works

 In 2019, he published his debut novel The 392, set on a London bus travelling from Hoxton to Highbury.
 The narrative takes place over 36 minutes, exploring the perspectives of the passengers on a journey through gentrified London.
 Alice Jones, writing for Hackney Citizen, praised the realism of the novel, saying: "That's the beauty of this novel; I don't think I've ever read a book that seemed so real.
 And this sense of realism is underpinned by the novel's firm situation in East London; the route is signposted throughout, and locals will recognise the landmarks."
-Second Generation acquired the adaptation rights to The 392.

 His second novel Your Show, published in 2022, is a novelisation of the professional life of Uriah Rennie, the Premier League's first and only black referee.
 The novel is told through a series of second-person scenes, and Anthony Cummins, writing in The Observer, praised its "freestyle poetry [...] teamed with kick-by-kick reports in this stirring novel about Uriah Rennie, the Premier League's first black match official," while Joseph Owen described it as "a percussive, breathless novel" in The Literary Review.
 Jonathan Lieu, writing for The Guardians sports blog, noted the continued relevance of the novel to racialised exclusion in football and the ongoing abuse of referees.
 For Lieu, "the most affecting of the novel are the stuff we know happened".

 Hickson-Lovence is currently writing his third novel, About to Fall Apart.

+Adaptations

+In 2019, Second Generation acquired the rights to adapt The 392 for screen.

+A stage adaptation of The 392 was penned by Toby Clarke.
+Produced by ALT Productions, the play had an Off West End in 2025 at Brixton House.